kaiwen14dou/wordleproject821/README.md

 We test the following scenarios:

-✅ Emoji feedback generation
+- ✅ Emoji feedback generation using enums

-✅ Handling of repeated letters
+- ✅ Handling of repeated letters

-✅ Full match (correct guess)
+- ✅ Full match (correct guess)

-✅ Game status: in progress, win, and loss
+- ✅ Game status: in progress, win, and loss

-✅ Attempt logging and history
+- ✅ Attempt logging and feedback tracking

-✅ Input validation and error handling
+- ✅ Input validation and error handling

 Run `pytest -v` for detailed results.

 ## Authors

-Keru Zhou
+- Keru Zhou

-Kaiwen Lu
+- Kaiwen Lu

 We hope you enjoy playing PyWordle as much as we enjoyed building it 🎉